Roslinda Abdul Majid

-Roslinda Abdul Majid or better known as DJ Lin (born 31 December 1975) is a Malaysian radio presenter and female singer.
+Roslinda Haji Abdul Majid or better known as DJ Lin (born 31 December 1975) is a Malaysian radio presenter and female singer.
 She is one of the Suria FM radio presenters and is famous for the Suria Cinta radio show that she handles.

 Education

 DJ Lin is a graduate in Mass Communication (Journalism) at Universiti Teknologi MARA (UiTM) Shah Alam campus, Selangor.

 Career

 Roslinda, better known as DJ Lin started her early career at Best 104 before moving to Suria FM.

 On June 1, 2006, she joined Suria FM where she hosted the Suria Cinta show every Friday to Sunday from 8pm to 1am.
 Suria Cinta discusses the topic of relationships and romance.
 She also holds the position of Program Manager at Suria as well as holding a new position in the management of Star Radio Group.

 In November 2011, DJ Lin began her music career by releasing his first solo single,Ranting Kenanga created by Eddie Hamid and written by Ku Seman Ku Hussein.

 She also hosts the show Apa Itu Cinta which discusses the love stories of popular celebrities of the country.
 It garnered 500,000 views on Suria FM’s official Facebook.